binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 403 Prejudice

 Under Rule 403 the judge **may** exclude evidence they consider unfairly prejudicial.
 Relevant evidence is unfairly prejudicial if its probative value is substantially outweighed by a danger of unfair prejudice.
 Unfair prejudice is when evidence misleads a jury to make a decision on an improper ground and/or causes confusion, delay or waste of time.
 By allowing judges to counterbalance the broad admissibility of evidence allowed by other rules, Rule 403 aims to make proceedings fair, minimize expense, and help the court reach a just determination. [^5] [^6] [^7] [^8]

+**Analysis**

+Always both probative and prejudice for each party.
+Analyze probative for defendant, prejudice for defendant; and probative for plaintiff/prosecution, prejudice for plaintiff/prosecution.

+Probative is dependent on what the evidence is being offered to prove and what rules limit the use for (e.g., 407, 408, 608)

+Prejudice is always jury misuse (making a decision on improper ground); also affected by policy of rule (e.g., 408 juries overvalue settlements); character evidence generally overvalued and decisions made on character rather than event on day in question.

 [^5]:State v.
 Poe, 21 Utah 113 (1968) *illustrates prejudice (Rule 403)* (Trial court abused discretion in admitting gruesome colored slides from autopsy because identity and cause of death was already established with black and white photographs and color slides were only offered by prosecution to inflame and arouse the jury so that they would recommend the death sentence rather than life imprisonment; reversed and remanded because of abuse of discretion and "other doubtful aspects of the trial")